 The Proposed Project is being designed to comply with the density requirements of the existing Multifamily (MF) district as discussed above.
-If requiredAt this time, it is not known if any waivers or variances from certain other dimensional requirements of the zone will be requested because at this stage the plans have not been finalized because changes may occur during the SEQRA review process.
-The plans will be finalized at the time of site plan approval at which point any variances will be determined and reviewed.
+Although at this stage the plans have not been finalized because changes may occur during the SEQRA review process, it is anticipated the following potential waivers/determinations, and/or variances may be required. .